Speech therapy services

-Speech therapy, also known has speech-language pathology, can help children and adults restore speech, language and thinking skills.
-We will work with you to treat issues related to memory, thinking, voice and swallowing due to illness, injury or development delays.
+Speech therapy, also known has speech-language pathology, can help adults and children with their communication and language skills as well as swallowing disorders.
+Our compassionate speech therapists will work with you to treat issues related to memory, thinking, voice and swallowing due to illness, injury or development delays.

 For adults, the impact of autism, stroke, Parkinson's disease, head and neck cancer, brain injury or other health issues may be improved through speech therapy.

 For children, speech therapy is often helpful for treating stuttering or other communication difficulties.

 Speech therapy may help children and adults gain or regain their speech, language and thinking skills.
 Our expert speech-language pathologists will work with you on speech exercises and teach you exercises you can practice at home in between appointments.
 Speech therapy also deals with issues related to memory, thinking, voice and swallowing.

 - autism spectrum disorder